Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Proof of Proposition

-Therefore, the Fourier transform\footnote{The reasons to work with Fourier transform in lieu of Laplace transform are: 1) The inverse Fourier transform here is easier to calculate; 2) the Fourier transform of $|i+\frac{1}{\gamma}|^{-\frac{2}{\alpha}}$ has a closed form.} of $p_I$ can be obtained by replacing $s$ in~\eqref{eq:Lap} by $\iota\omega$ with $\iota=\sqrt{-1}$ as
+Using the Laplace transform of $p_I$ given in~\cite{BacBla09FT}, the Fourier transform\footnote{The reasons to work with Fourier transform in lieu of Laplace transform are: 1) The inverse Fourier transform here is easier to calculate; 2) the Fourier transform of $|i+\frac{1}{\gamma}|^{-\frac{2}{\alpha}}$ has a closed form.} of $p_I$ is obtained as

 Since the Fourier transform of $|x|^a$ for $-1<a<0$ is

 the Fourier transform of

 for $\alpha>2$ can be expressed as